Current Partnership Arrangements

 With over 200 Clubs and Societies, there are many opportunities for students to be elected into a number of different roles including, President, Secretary, Treasurer, Media and Communication, or of course as a member.

-Our many Clubs and Societies offer students the chance to meet new people, develop new skills, and even get rewarded for the work they put in with a Degree Plus accreditation.
+Our many Clubs and Societies offer students the chance to meet new people, develop new skills, and even get rewarded for the work they put in with a Future-Ready Award accreditation.
 Further information is available at:

 The University seeks to gather the views of students through a range of ways including: student evaluation of teaching; major student experience surveys such as the National Student Survey, Postgraduate Experience Surveys and internal First and Second Year Experience Surveys; and through our student representation structures.